 You can choose to study a kahoot on your own or play it with others.
-Tap Study to open single-player study modes, or tap Play to host the kahoot live or to assign it as a self-paced challenge.
+Tap Study to open single-player study modes, or tap Play to present the kahoot live or to assign it as a self-paced assignment.

 Flashcards give an easy way to learn a new topic, memorize content, or quickly revisit a previous topic, for example, when preparing for a test.
 You can turn any Kahoot! game into a flashcard.

 Flashcards allow you to go through a kahoot question by question, learners flip cards until they feel they’ve remembered all correct answers.
 This study mode can be particularly useful to learn vocabulary, grammar, historical dates, and more.

 Once learners have aced all flashcards, they can move on to Practice mode where they play a kahoot at their own pace until they’ve answered all questions correctly.

 When learners feel confident about the topic, they can test themselves in a game against AI players in Test yourself mode which adds an element of competition.
 As a reward, learners can unlock emotes and collect more of them as they go.

 Students can also share this kahoot as an assignment to study together with peers which is particularly relevant in times of distance learning.